ShueMoua/Price-Comparison-App/README.md

 [Easy Shopper:](https://shuemoua.github.io/Price-Comparison-App/)

-Thanks to Ravi Knutson, Elijah Flanders, and Shuelong Moua for all working hard on this project together
+Thanks to Ravi Knutson, Elijah Flanders, and Shuelong Moua for all working hard on this project together.